cupofjoakim/Dayviews-Scraper/README.md

 3. Run the script like I tell you below in "Usage".

 ## Usage
-1. Run "phantomjs scrape.js http://dayviews.com/username/firstImageId/" from your terminal.
+Run "phantomjs scrape.js http://dayviews.com/username/firstImageId/" from your terminal.
 Make sure that you're standing in the right folder.

+### Arguments
+First argument (required): URL to entrypoint.

+Second argument (optional): Offset number

 ## Known issues
 * The script gives a typeerror on some pageloads when evaluating a third party ad script.